rpires71/milestone1/README.md

   - **Media semantics:** The homepage carousel uses images with captions; figures/alt text describe content, supporting non-visual users.
   - **Forms & ARIA:** Form fields are labelled; inline errors/status messaging are provided with ARIA where needed (e.g., aria-describedby, role="status"/"alert").
 No unnecessary ARIA replacing native semantics detected.

-  **Minor recommendations**
-  - Ensure every page keeps exactly one H1, with subsequent sections as H2/H3 as needed (current structure appears consistent).
-  - As a final check for your submission, run the W3C HTML & CSS validators and address any non-critical warnings (none visible from the rendered output).
     </td>
   </tr>
 <tr>